 Standard First Aid Recertification Information

 Keeping your Standard First Aid certification current ensures your training remains valid and recognized.
-Recertification is available to participants who meet specific eligibility requirements set by the Canadian Red Cross.

-Requirements to Qualify
+Requirements to qualify

-2. Your certificate must be a Canadian Red Cross certificate
+- Your certificate must be a Canadian Red Cross certificate

 Emergency First Aid Renewal